How to Write a Reference Letter for a Job [+ Free Template]

 Contact information: Your personal phone number, email address, relationship to the person you’re referencing, current job title, employed company, and more.

-First paragraph: Within the first paragraph of your reference letter, you should speak to the person you are referencing, why you are recommending them (the reason for the letter), what the request was by the person who asked for the reference (for example, needing to validate leadership skills, previous work experience, or the candidate’s qualifications).
+First paragraph: Within the first paragraph of your reference letter, you should speak to the person you are referencing.
+And why you are recommending them (the reason for the letter).
+And what the request was by the person who asked for the reference.
+For example, needing to validate leadership skills, previous work experience, or the candidate’s qualifications.

 Second paragraph: Within your second paragraph, you should include data points, insights, accomplishments, or experiences that support what the reference requires.
-This would be special moments that signify important events either in your personal experience or professional experience with the reference.
+These would be special moments that signify important events in your personal experience or professional experience with the reference.
 For a character reference, this may be moments where the person’s character was shown.
-This second paragraph is your true “body paragraph”.
+This second paragraph is your true “body paragraph.”

-Formal closing: Close your letter by saying thank you, telling the reader if they have any further questions to contact you and close the letter formally.
+Formal closing: Close your letter by saying thank you.
+And telling the reader if they have any further questions to contact you.
+And close the letter with a formal goodbye.

 Below are simple formatting guidelines for keeping your reference letter professional and readable.

-- Use a font style such as Garamond, Times New Roman, or Calibri.
+- Try to use a font such as Garamond, Times New Roman, or Calibri.

 - Use the default margins set by Google Docs or Microsoft Word.